OM-TRIPATHI1513/Brain_Tumor_Detection/README.md

 ![20-loss](https://github.com/OM-TRIPATHI1513/Brain_Tumor_Detection/assets/90430815/46234f25-811c-497d-99d4-8c08fb1aa4a5)

-# Brain Tumor Detection Using CNN

-This project utilizes a Convolutional Neural Network (CNN) model to classify brain MRI images into two categories: **No Tumor** and **Tumor**.
-The dataset comprises MRI images of brain scans, and the CNN model is trained to identify the presence of a tumor.
+This Python script is used for binary classification of brain MRI images to detect tumors.
+It builds a CNN model with convolutional layers to extract features from images and uses dense layers to classify them into "No Tumor" or "Tumor" categories.
+The model is trained, evaluated, and tested on both the dataset and a specific image.
+Results like accuracy, confusion matrix, and classification report are generated to assess the performance.

 ## Table of Contents
 - [Project Overview](#project-overview)